 The larger the spool inside the main valve, the larger the spool or poppet end-surface area can be, and the greater the shifting force in that valve when air flows into the spool/poppet area from the solenoid pilot valve.

 The greater the shifting force available from the solenoid pilot, the larger the spool or poppet return spring can be, giving designers the ability to select higher-flowing air valves, with the expectation of a high level of reliability of air valve operation.

-Typically, solenoid air piloted valves have a small port on the direct acting solenoid valve so that higher compressed air pressure can be brought to the valve, to provide the shifting force, while the larger valve is controlling the flow of low pressure compressed air or vacuum.
+Typically, solenoid air piloted valves have a small port so that higher compressed air pressure can be brought to the valve, to provide the shifting force, while the larger valve is controlling the flow of low-pressure compressed air or vacuum.

 There are several factors you must consider when figuring out which type of solenoid valve is right for you!
 First, what is the pressure rating of the air inside your compressed air systems lines?
 This will typically tell you whether you need a direct-acting, internally, or externally piloted valve.